 In this section, we explore the predictions from GCMs regarding the temperature under different IPCC emissions scenarios described in the previous section.
-As part of the 2007 IPCC Assessment Report, all of the major GCM modeling groups around the world ran their models with the same emissions scenarios (A2, A1B, and B1) in order to provide the best estimate of what the future climate might look like under these scenarios.
+As part of the 2022 IPCC Assessment Report, all of the major GCM modeling groups around the world ran their models with the same Representative Concentration Pathways (RCPs) and emissions scenario families (A2, A1B, and B1) in order to provide the best estimate of what the future climate might look like under these scenarios.
 Each model is different, and so their results are also different.
 The figure below gives a sense of how much variability and similarity there is in these models.
 Remember that climate scientists believe that it is key that we maintain the warming below 2oC; above that level the consequences, including drought, heatwaves, melting of ice sheets, could be dire.

 The differences in these curves reflect, among other things, different starting conditions, and if we force them to all have the same temperature today, the similarities are more apparent: